 With this information, Allison should have an idea of the type of businesses that most need her services and that will provide repeat business.
 Given that photography and purposeful images are part of her brand, my guess is her ideal clients require such images on a consistent basis for websites and social media.

 Examples could include architects, developers, real estate agents, bakeries, hair salons, pet groomers … businesses that know they attract potential customers through professional images.

 The next step is to create a list of businesses, in the chosen communities, that fit the defined criteria.
 Then, with coffee or tea at the ready, start investigating the current online profiles of these businesses.
 They should already be active on social.
 If Allison has to convince a company to embrace social media, they are not her ideal client.
 They should be posting images but perhaps those images could/should be of a higher quality.
 Images should be an important part of their website but perhaps have not been updated for quite some time.
 Their social media profiles, while once consistent, have started to lag, an indication that someone is struggling.

 There is no doubt that this level of research is time-consuming… but so is spending time with prospects that are not ideal.
 Once Allison has been through this process, she will have a list of companies she believes she can best serve.
 The next step is to inspire a conversation with the decision-makers at these companies.

 We can all do detailed online research and successfully identify our ideal target market but, until we speak with these prospects, our research is incomplete.
 It is in conversation that we truly identify who we can serve.

 What should Allison say when she contacts these companies?
 How will she inspire conversation?
-I’ll include ideas in next week’s post.
+I include ideas in this post.